Where Starlink works right now.

 Country pricing varies a lot

 One thing most people do not realize: Starlink does not charge the same price everywhere.
 Pricing is set per country based on local competition, infrastructure costs, and currency.
-A few examples to illustrate the range:
+A few examples to illustrate the range, current as of 2026:

 The free month from the referral is calculated against your local plan price, so the value scales with what you would otherwise pay.
-A free month in the United States is worth about $120, while a free month in Kenya is worth about KSh 6,500.
+A free month in the United States on the Residential 200 plan is worth $80; the same free month in Nigeria is worth about ₦38,000.
+Promotional pricing changes regularly, especially in the US and UK where temporary discounts cycle every few months.

 For a deeper breakdown of what Starlink actually costs once you factor in hardware, taxes, and optional add-ons, see the cost page.